Dre Campbell Farm

 Row covers are simply sheets of lightweight fabric that you put over rows of plants.
 This creates a barrier to keep adult beetles from getting in.

-The great news is that they are relatively inexpensive.
-Plus you can usually find what you need at just about any garden shop or online.
+The great news is that these covers are relatively inexpensive.
+Plus, you can usually find them at just about any garden shop or online.

 9. Harvest Early

-Most of the damage from the adults occurs when they feed on new shoots during the harvesting season [2].
-So, harvesting early is an effective way to minimize this risk.
+Most of the damage from the adult beetles occurs when they feed on new shoots during the harvesting season [2].
+So, harvesting early is an effective way to minimize damage.

 10. Hose Them